 In 1993 Matthew McConaughey was a junior at UT when he got offered the part in Dazed and Confused.
 What was originally set to be a small part, grew bigger as the actors onscreen presence captured director Richard Linklater’s attention.
 The iconic scene set at the Austin favorite Top Notch Hamburgers was actually a spontaneous addition to the film.
 They wanted more McConaughey so they decided to add in this scene.
 The scene is now a widely used pop-culture reference!
 You can find “alright, alright, alright” written on everything from stickers, mugs, t-shirts, and more!
 It’s gone on to be Matthew McConaughey’s signature catchphrase, as as “JK livin,” which happens to be the name of his foundation.

-These are the Dazed and Confused filming locations:
+Here are the best Dazed and Confused filming locations:

-Lee High School was actually filmed at Bedichek Middle School in South Austin, located at 6800 Bill Hughes Road.
+Lee High School scenes were actually filmed at Bedichek Middle School in South Austin, located at 6800 Bill Hughes Road.
+Meanwhile, the middle school is

 Meanwhile, Mitch Kramer’s house is located at 6806 Pioneer Place.